Joe Turner's Come and Gone: Sample production history

+Later, for its press review, it opened on March 26, 1988, at the Ethel Barrymore Theatre on Broadway in New York City, running for 105 performances, with a cast featuring Mel Winkler, L. Scott Caldwell, Ed Hall, Raynor Scheine, Bo Rucker, Delroy Lindo, Jamila Perry, Kimberleigh Aarn, Richard Parnell Habersham, Kimberly Scott, and Angela Bassett.
 The director was Lloyd Richards.
 The production featured work by set designer Scott Bradley, costume designer Pamela Peterson, lighting designer Michael Giannitti, musical director Dwight Andrews, production stage manager Karen L. Carpenter, stage manager Elliott Woodruff, and casting consultants Meg Simon and Fran Kumin.

 A Broadway revival directed by Bartlett Sher opened at the Belasco Theatre on March 19, 2009 in previews and officially on April 16, closing June 14 after 69 performances.

 A 2013 production was performed at the Mark Taper Forum in Los Angeles, California.
 It was directed by Phylicia Rashad, who won an NAACP Theatre Award for her work.

 In 2024, the official custodian of Wilson's legacy, actor Denzel Washington, announced that Joe Turner's Come and Gone would be the fourth Wilson play adapted for the screen in his deal with Netflix.
 No further production details have been announced at this time.
 A new production opened at the Goodman Theatre in Chicago on April 13, 2024.

-On 30 June 2025, a second Broadway revival of Joe Turner's Come and Gone was announced by producer Brian Moreland to take place in Spring 2026.
-The production will star Taraji P. Henson and Cedric the Entertainer and be directed by Debbie Allen.
+On 30 June 2025, a second Broadway revival of Joe Turner's Come and Gone was announced by producer Brian Anthony Moreland to take place in spring 2026.
+The production starred Taraji P. Henson and Cedric the Entertainer and was directed by Debbie Allen.